 1.1 Exception Reporting

-Resident Doctors whose working hours or pattern deviates significantly from their personalised work schedule should submit an exception report documenting these occurrences.
-This will highlight rotas or working patterns where working hours regularly differ from those described in your work schedule, allowing issues to be escalated, support to be put in place and solutions to be found.
-Where this has resulted in additional hours worked, recompense should be made in the form of time in lieu or payment, to be agreed with your supervisor.
-The date of any time in lieu can be at any time during that post, but must be set within 4 weeks of your review.
+Resident Doctors whose working hours or working pattern deviate significantly from their personalised work schedule should submit an exception report to document these occurrences.
+This will help to identify rotas or working patterns where hours regularly differ from those set out in the work schedule, allowing issues to be escalated, appropriate support to be put in place, and solutions to be agreed.

-Likewise, if you miss out on scheduled educational opportunities, or are unable to obtain planned learning objectives you should submit a training exception report, and you can plan alternative arrangements together with your supervisor.
+Similarly, if you miss scheduled educational opportunities or are unable to achieve planned learning objectives, you should submit a training exception report.
+Alternative arrangements can then be planned.

-Exception reporting should be done using the Allocate exception reporting software.
-When you commence in your role, you will be provided with a user name and password for Allocate and a link to access the software.
-The software can be accessed here.
+Exception reporting should be completed using the Allocate Exception Reporting system.
+When you commence in post, you will be provided with a username, password, and a link to access the system.

-The rota name for you to exception report against will be detailed on your work schedule.
-For Foundation doctors, exception reports should be sent to your clinical supervisor.
+The rota name you should exception report against will be detailed on your work schedule.

-If you have any issues accessing the electronic system, please contact Karen Cummins (Medical Workforce Assistant) at karencummins@nhs.net.
+When submitting an exception report, please provide as much detail as possible.
+If you experience any difficulties accessing the electronic system, please contact the Medical Workforce Team at plh-tr.exceptionreporting@nhs.net

 For further information, please refer to the Exception Reporting and Work Schedule Policy - Resident Doctors, which is available on our intranet (log in required).